stash/game-spot-pricing/readme.md

 * `sudo docker logs $(docker ps -q --filter ancestor=wolveix/satisfactory-server)` - Check the container logs.

 DO NOT restart the docker container via SSH.
 This will cause ECS to lose track of the container, and effectively kill the restarted container and create a new one.
 Refer to Restarting the Container above for the right method.

+### DNS doesn't get set on initial stack creation

+There's usually some kind of race condition where the Instance Launch Successful event happens before the Lambda is created.
+Turn the stack off and on again.
+Or

 ## Thanks